 Ideally, MPI should be administered to job applicants who have cleared a few minimum qualifications for the job.
 The assessment results can serve as an essential piece in the jigsaw puzzle of the hiring decision – but not the only determinant.

 Mettl Personality Profiler (MPP) is an innovative, evidence-based assessment that measures relevant personality traits required for critical work.
 It helps predict behavioral competencies, leading to organizational outcomes of interest.
 It is designed to help employers gain access to otherwise hidden information about a job applicant or an employee, which is critical in influencing her/his behavior at work.
 Key highlights and functionality are like the MPI with adaptability outside the Mettl Competency Framework.

 MPP is based on the well-established ‘Big Five’ model of personality traits and the corresponding facets aligned to the bright side of human personality.
 MPP uses the semantic differential item format to reduce respondents’ ‘faking good,’ improving the assessment’s usefulness.

 The FFM specifies that people can be described based on their standing on these five broad personality traits: extraversion (outgoing/energetic vs. solitary/reserved), openness to experience (inventive/curious vs. consistent/cautious), emotional stability (secure/confident vs. sensitive/nervous), agreeableness (friendly/compassionate vs. cold/unkind), and conscientiousness (efficient/organized vs. easy-going/careless).

-With extensive research, we came up to a point where we divided the human personality into six traits, based on which MDPI has been built.
-We’ve already discussed those traits in the above sections.
+With extensive research, we could divide the human personality into six traits, based on which MDPI has been built.
+We’ve already discussed those traits in the sections mentioned- above.
 We studied several factors responsible for triggering dark traits and segregated the industries and job roles into three categories in the decreasing order of risks:

 Construct validity estimation with EFA and CFA